Rouen Cathedral: 20th century

 In 1905, under the new law separating church and state, the Cathedral became the property of the French government, which then granted to the Catholic Church its exclusive use.

 At the beginning of World War II in 1939, remembering the damage caused to French cathedrals in World War I, the Cathedral authorities protected the sculpture of the cathedral with sandbags and removed the old stained glass and transported it to sites far from the city.
 Nonetheless, in the weeks before D-Day in Normandy, the cathedral was hit twice by Allied bombs.
 In April 1944, seven bombs dropped by the British Royal Air Force hit the building, narrowly missing a key pillar of the lantern tower, and damaging much of the south aisle and destroying two windows.
 In June 1944, a few days before D-Day, bombs dropped by the U.S. Army Air Force set fire to the Saint-Romain tower.
 The bells melted, leaving molten remains on the floor.

 Following World War II, a major restoration effort began to repair war damage by the Service of Historic Monuments, concluding in 1956.
 Then a new campaign began to consolidate the structure and to restore the statuary of the west front, including putting back four statues that had been moved elsewhere.
 In 2016, the project was finished and the scaffolding which had covered much of the cathedral for a half-century was finally removed.

 Prior to the re-opening of the Cathedral in 1956, the choir, damaged by the bombing during the war, was given a substantial renewal.
 This included a new high altar topped by an 18th-century Rococo statue of Christ made of gilded made by Clodion, which had previously been on the altar screen, as well as new choir screens, a new episcopal throne, and a new communion table and pulpit made of cast iron and gilded copper.

 Beginning in 1985, excavations were carried out beneath the church and its surroundings, which uncovered vestiges of the earlier Paleochristian buildings and foundations of the Carolingian cathedral.

 In 1999, during Cyclone Lothar, a copper-clad wooden turret, which weighed 26 tons, broke free from the tower and fell partly into the church, damaging the choir.

+21st century

+On 11 July 2024, the central spire of the cathedral caught fire during renovation works.
+The fire was brought under control the same day by a team of some 70 firefighters and 40 fire engines.